alphagov/notifications-node-client/DOCUMENTATION.md

 To find the template ID:
 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
-1. In the top left corner of the page, check you’re viewing the correct service.
-If not, select __Switch service__ in the top right corner of the page and select the relevant service.
 1. Go to the __Templates__ page and select the relevant template.
 1. Select __Copy template ID to clipboard__.